-Formula 1 boss Ross Brawn has warned the new financial regulations “have teeth” and will bite teams if they fall foul of the 2021 rules.
+Formula 1 boss Ross Brawn warned back in 2019 that the F1 cost cap measures “have teeth” and will bite teams if they fall foul of the rules.

-And Brawn has said teams can expect big consequences if they do breach the sport’s new, strict financial regulations.
+And Brawn did say at the initial launch of the new financial model that teams could expect big consequences if they did breach the sport’s new regulations.

 “Financial regulations are the dramatic change in F1,” Brawn said in the official reveal at an FIA press conference in Austin, Texas.